anddssan/CLOUDe/README.md

 -------------------------------------------
 Training data can be generated with the command:

-    GenerateTrainingData(m, Nk, training_prefix, logThetaMin, logThetaMax, logAlphaMin, logAlphaMax, logSigmaSqMin, logSigmaSqMax)
+    GenerateTrainingData(m, Nk, training_prefix, logThetaMin, logThetaMax, logAlphaMin, logAlphaMax, logSigmaSqMin, logSigmaSqMax, empiricalFile)

-where m is the number of conditions, Nk is the number of training observations for each of the two classes, training_prefix is the prefix given to all files output by this function, and the rest of the parameters are used to define the ranges that the evolutionary parameters theta (optimal expression), alpha (strength of selection) and sigmaSq (strength of phenotypic drift) of the OU process are drawn from.
+where m is the number of conditions, Nk is the number of training observations for each of the two classes, training_prefix is the prefix given to all files output by this function, empiricalFile is the full name of the input file formatted as described in "Format of input file", and the rest of the parameters are used to define the ranges that the evolutionary parameters theta (optimal expression), alpha (strength of selection) and sigmaSq (strength of phenotypic drift) of the OU process are drawn from.

 The GenerateTrainingData() function also outputs the p=3m features to the file training_prefix.features, a one-hot encoded matrix of classifications for all training observations to the file training_prefix.classes, a matrix of predicted expression optima for all training observations to the file training_prefix.responses, raw simulated data to the file training_prefix.data, and the means and standard deviations for each of the p features and each of the 3m model parameters in training_prefix.X_stdparams and training_prefix.Y_stdparams, respectively.

 ---------------
 Training CLOUDe
 ---------------
 Due to their speed, training of the CLOUDe support vector machine and random forest are performed on-the-fly while being applied to test data.
-Thus, this step only needs to be performed if using the CLOUDe neural network.
+Thus, this step only needs to be performed if using the CLOUDe neural network or extreme gradient boosting.
 Otherwise, the user can skip this section.

-The CLOUDe neural network is trained on the training data outputted by the GenerateTrainingData() function, as described in "Generating training data from an OU process".
-However, because estimating its many hyperparameters is a time-consuming process, we implement hyperparameter tuning of the CLOUDe neural network predictor separately from final model training.
-We perform five-fold cross-validation to identify optimal hyperparameters for the CLOUDe neural network predictor with num_layer layers (num_layer in {0, 1, 2, 3, 4, 5}), regularization tuning parameter lambda, and elastic net tuning parameter gamma.
+The CLOUDe neural network and extreme gradient boosting models are trained on the training data outputted by the GenerateTrainingData() function, as described in "Generating training data from an OU process".
+However, because estimating their many hyperparameters is a time-consuming process, we implement hyperparameter tuning of the CLOUDe neural network and extreme gradient boosting predictors separately from final model training.
+For the CLOUDe neural network, we perform five-fold cross-validation to identify optimal hyperparameters for the predictor with num_layer layers (num_layer in {0, 1, 2, 3, 4, 5}), regularization tuning parameter lambda, and elastic net tuning parameter gamma.
 Conditional on the optimal lambda and gamma hyperparameters, CLOUDe then fits a neural network predictor with num_layer hidden layers.
 The optimal number of hidden layers is chosen as the one with the smallest validation loss.
+For the CLOUDe extreme gradient boosting models, we perform five-fold cross-validation to identify optimal hyperparameters for the predictor with maximum depth of trees of max_depth (max_depth in {1, 2, 3, 4, 5, 6}), regularization tuning parameter lambda, elastic net tuning parameter gamma, and learning rate parameter eta.
+Conditional on the optimal lambda, gamma, and eta, hyperparameters, CLOUDe then fits an extreme gradient boosting predictor with maximum depth of trees of max_depth.
+The optimal maximum depth of trees is chosen as the one with the smallest validation loss.

-The ClassifierCVnn() function is used to train the CLOUDe neural network to predict classes ("Redundant" or "Unique"), and the PredictorCVnn() function is used to train the CLOUDe neural network to predict evolutionary parameters (theta1, theta2, and log10(alpha/sigmaSq)).
-We consider log(lambda) evenly distributed within [log_lambda_min, log_lambda_max] for num_lambda values, and gamma evenly distributed within [gamma_min, gamma_max] with num_gamma values, assuming a batch size of batchsize observations per epoch and trained for num_epochs epochs with the commands:
+The ClassifierCVnn() and ClassifierCVxgb() functions are used to respectively train the CLOUDe neural network and extreme gradient boosting methods to predict classes ("Redundant" or "Unique"), and the PredictorCVnn() and PredictorCVxgb() functions are used to train the CLOUDe neural network and extreme gradient boosting methods to predict evolutionary parameters (theta1, theta2, and log10(sigmaSq/(2*alpha))).
+For CLOUDe neural network, we consider log(lambda) evenly distributed within [log_lambda_min, log_lambda_max] for num_lambda values, and gamma evenly distributed within [gamma_min, gamma_max] with num_gamma values, assuming a batch size of batchsize observations per epoch and trained for num_epochs epochs with the commands:

     ClassifierCVnn(num_layers, batchsize, num_epochs, log_lambda_min, log_lambda_max, num_lambda, gamma_min, gamma_max, num_gamma, training_prefix)
     PredictorCVnn(num_layers, batchsize, num_epochs, log_lambda_min, log_lambda_max, num_lambda, gamma_min, gamma_max, num_gamma, training_prefix)